benbusby/farside/README.md

 Farside also has built-in IP ratelimiting for all requests, enforcing only one request per second per IP.

+## Regarding Cloudflare
+Instances for each supported service that are deployed behind Cloudflare are not included when using [farside.link](https://farside.link).
+If you would like to also access instances that use Cloudflare (in addition to instances that do not), you can either use [cf.farside.link](https://cf.farside.link) instead, or deploy your own instance of Farside and set `FARSIDE_SERVICES_JSON=services-full.json` when running.

+If you do decide to use [cf.farside.link](https://cf.farside.link) or use the full instance list provided by `services-full.json`, please be aware that Cloudflare takes steps to block site visitors using Tor (and some VPNs), and that their mission to centralize the entire web behind their service ultimately goes against what Farside is trying to solve.
+Use at your own discretion.

 ## Development
 - Install [redis](https://redis.io)
 - Install [elixir](https://elixir-lang.org/install.html)